rexanity/quickvoice_mcp/README.md

 - Confirm the phone number format is correct (include country code if necessary)
 - Ensure your QuickVoice account has sufficient credits
 - Check the API response for specific error messages

-## Using with Claude Desktop

-For detailed instructions on integrating QuickVoice with Claude Desktop, see [CLAUDE_DESKTOP.md](CLAUDE_DESKTOP.md).

-This integration allows you to use Claude to make phone calls using natural language requests.